AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 ## Adding a Custom Domain Name from the Environments Page {#adding-cdn-environments}

+The steps for adding a custom domain name from the **Environments** page are the same as when [adding a custom domain name from the Domain Settings page,](#adding-cdn-settings) but the entry point differs.
 Follow these steps to add a custom domain name from the **Environments** page.

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization and program.